nokia/nokia-validated-designs/3-stage-evpn-vxlan-clab-with-eda/README.md

 ## Deployment using Containerlab and EDA

-EDA and the Containerlab topology are deployed on the same physical server, with each creating their own respective bridges.
+EDA (with the kind installation) and the Containerlab topology are deployed on the same physical server, with each creating their own respective bridges.
 Once the lab is deployed using `sudo containerlab deploy -t 3-stage-with-eda.clab.yaml`, you must ensure that iptables rules are correctly in place for communication between these two bridges.
 Example shown below, where 172.19.0.0/16 is the EDA Kind bridge and 172.21.21.0/24 is the Containerlab bridge to which all nodes are connected.

 > Minimum required containerlab version: 0.61.0